lifeomic/attempt/README.md

 });
 ```

-### Keep retrying but abort if an error indicates that we should not retry
+### Stop retrying if an error indicates that we should not retry

 ```js
 // Try the given operation update to 4 times.
 The initial delay will be 0